Stimulate your regular bowel movement with these tips

 • Water

 One of the most common reasons for chronic constipation is dehydration.
 The food travels from your stomach to the large intestine, sometimes known as the colon.
-If your body doesn’t have enough water, the large intestine absorbs water from your dietary waste.
+The large intestine collects water from your food waste if your body is dehydrated.
 This causes firm stools that are difficult to pass.

 Other factors contributing to chronic constipation include what you eat, travel, medications, irritable bowel syndrome, and pregnancy.